trinodb/trino/docs/src/main/sphinx/client/cli.rst

     java -jar trino-cli-*-executable.jar --version

 The syntax can be used for the examples in the following sections.
+In addition, using the ``java`` command allows you to add configuration options for the Java runtime with the ``-D`` syntax.
+You can use this for debugging and troubleshooting, such as when :ref:`specifying additional Kerberos debug options
+<cli-kerberos-debug>`.

 Running the CLI
 ---------------